browserengineering/book/book/animations.md

 touches on some of the complexities as they apply to canvases, but it's just as complex for DOM elements.
-For example, if two block elements touch and have fractional widths, it's important to round in such a way that there is not a gap introduced between them.]
+For example, if two block elements touch and have fractional widths, it's important to round in such a way that there is not a visual gap introduced between them.]

 [pixel-canvas]: https://web.dev/device-pixel-content-box/#pixel-snapping